saballos/modvolc_py_sp/README.md

 * folium (ideally v.
 0.16.0)
 * requests (ideally v.
 2.31)
 ## Installation
+There are different ways to run this script.
+#### 1. Clone this repository:
-The easiest way to get all the dependencies installed at once needed for this tool follow the following steps:
+To clone this repository follow these steps: his is the easiest way to get all the dependencies installed at once needed for this tool follow the following steps:
-1. Clone this repository to your local computer of codespace by clicking on the ```<> Code``` green button at the top of this tool's GitHub page and copying the ```HTTPS``` address
+* Clone this repository to your local computer or codespace by clicking on the ```<> Code``` green button at the top of this tool's GitHub page and copying the ```HTTPS``` address that is shown
-2. Make sure you have the ```Git``` software already installed in your computer.
-If not, you must downloaded from the [Git page](https://git-scm.com/downloads) and installed.
-There is aversion for Linux/Unix, macOS and Windows systems.
+* Make sure you have the ```Git``` software already installed on your computer.
+If not, you must downloaded from the [Git page](https://git-scm.com/downloads) and installed it.
+There is a version for Linux/Unix, macOS and Windows systems.
 After the installation of the Git software, open a terminal in your Linux or macOS system (in Windows OS open a ```git bash``` command line window)